-Fishing effort is a key measure that is used to calculate the Catch-Per-Unit-Effort (CPUE) which can serve as an index of abundance and inform on stock status and trends.
+Fishing effort is a key measure that is used to calculate Catch-Per-Unit-Effort (CPUE) which can serve as an index of abundance and inform on stock status and trends.
 The default unit of effort is assumed to be one day, but data quality can be improved by recording the total number of hours per trip (corresponding to the catch landed), and number of fishers in the vessel.
 High quality CPUE data are needed as inputs to decision rules that can be used to adjust TACs upwards or downwards.
-If no regular fishery-independent (survey) data are available, high quality CPUE provide a valuable input that can be used to support decision making.
+If no regular fishery-independent (survey) data are available, high quality CPUE data provide a valuable input that can be used to support decision making and progression to the middle tier.